Shriket/TalentscoutAgent/docs/user-guides/README.md

 - **Granular Consent Management**: Explicit consent for each data processing activity
 - **Data Minimization**: Collect only job-relevant information
 - **Encryption at Rest**: AES-128 (Fernet) encryption for all sensitive personal data
-- **Audit Trail**: Complete logging of all data operations and user consent

 **🛠️ Technical Implementation**:
 ```python